theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/script-expressions.md

 **Using Scripted Expressions**

-Scripted expressions can be used both for the [where-condition](../table/where-clause) of a table and in the destination settings using [Custom SQL](../xu-destinations/microsoft-sql-server/sql-server-custom-sql).
+Scripted expressions can be used both for the [where-condition](../table/where-clause) of a table and in the destination settings using [Custom SQL](https://help.theobald-software.com/en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-custom-sql)(Xtract Universal exapmle).

 **IF statement**